praneeth067/job-portal-microservices/README.md

-# Job Portal Microservices Architecture (Spring Boot)
+# Job Portal – Spring Boot Microservices

 A microservices-based Job Portal backend application built using Spring Boot.
 The system is divided into independent services for Job, Company, and Review management, following the database-per-service pattern with centralized configuration using Spring Cloud Config Server.